Feminism | Posted by Julie Z on 05/15/2014

 Chancellor Cantor is a pioneer in implementing student interaction with the City of Syracuse, enriching the experiences of Syracuse’s students as well as the community.
 Because of Chancellor Cantor’s work, Syracuse was classified as a university committed to Community Engagement by the Carnegie Foundation for the Advancement of Teaching.
 Chancellor Cantor herself won the 2008 Carnegie Corporation Academic Leadership Award.

 She has been an activist for affirmative action, sustainability, liberal education, the creative campus, the status of women in the academy and racial justice and diversity.
 Chancellor Cantor is recognized for her extensive writings in the area of of social psychology.

-Ms. Cantor sat down with the fbomb to talk about …
+Ms. Cantor sat down with the fbomb to …